apache/nuttx/configs/stm32f103-minimum/README.txt

     console device was about 5 KB (primarily OS support) and the cost of the NSH 'ls' command (including OS support) is about 2KB.

-    2016-02-20:  There has been some size increase due primarily, I believe to the enhanced SYSLOG logic:
+    2016-06-21:  Just checking the size after some big system changes:  The size of the base configuration has actually dropped by a few bytes:

      $ arm-none-eabi-size nuttx
         text    data     bss     dec     hex filename
-      13002       8     816   13826    3602 nuttx
+      12526       4     816   13346    3422 nuttx

-    No single large new things were included in the link.
-Apparently several new smaller things are now included.
-No idea what.

   nsh:
   ---